zhezhe301/ov_prognosis_prediction/README.md

 ### 4.1

 The R script *figure2.r* is for figure2.
-Before this, make sure you have the following files: *tcga.patient.txt*, *tcga.RNAseq.csv*, *icgc.RNAseq.csv*, *icgc.patient.txt*, *tgca.DNAmethylation.txt*, *icgc.DNAmethylation.txt*
+Before this, make sure you have the following files: *tcga.patient.txt*, *tcga.RNAseq.csv*, *icgc.RNAseq.csv*, *icgc.patient.txt*, *tgca.DNAmethylation.txt*, and *icgc.DNAmethylation.txt*

 ### 4.2

 The R script *figure3.r* is for figure3 which shows C-index of all the models.
 Before this step, you need first run all the scripts from part1 (*1.survival.model*) and part2 (*2.tx.outcome.model*) to create related files.
-Next, bind them together to create the following files: *survival.5fold.txt*, *survival.icgc.txt*, *treatment.5fold.txt*.
+Next, bind them together to create the following files: *survival.5fold.txt*, *survival.icgc.txt*, and *treatment.5fold.txt*.
 You can bind them manually by yourself.
 However, we have already uploaded this three files.
 In detail,

 4.2.1 The file *survival.5fold.txt* is used for figure 3A plotting.
 After running the scripts from part1 (*1.survival.model*), you will have four files named "mat.100.5fold.csv" and other four files named "mat.100.pca.5fold.csv" (from *1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*), bind them together to generate the file *survival.5fold.txt*.